SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 [https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/](https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/).

-Any change that could render existing installations non-conformant (i.e., when new specifications are added, when the name scheme of a specification is changed so as to match more names than before, when the status of an existing specification changes to mandatory, or when some source prefix is removed) requires a new YAML file to be created.
+Any change that could render existing installations non-conformant (i.e., when new specifications are added, when the name scheme of a specification is changed to match more names than before, when the status of an existing specification changes to mandatory, or when some source prefix is removed) requires a new YAML file to be created.
 As a consequence, any currently valid certificates stay valid; the change can only take